Stella Claire terHart

 Another memorable yet terrifying Estevan moment was being the accompanist’s page turner for a young, relatively unknown singer named Maureen Forrester who presented a concert at a “Stars for Saskatchewan” evening at the Estevan High School.
 It seems that Stella has been page turning and accompanying ever since!

-A second generation Canadian, Stella is poignantly inspired by her rich European background which includes French Huguenot ancestors on her father’s side fleeing to the Netherlands in the 15th century to avoid persecution and the loss of her maternal grandmother’s entire Jewish family (over 1200 relatives) in World War 2 concentration camps, among them her 79 year old great grandfather, and a little 7 year old girl, also named Stella.
+A first generation Canadian, Stella is poignantly inspired by her rich European background which includes French Huguenot ancestors on her father’s side fleeing to the Netherlands in the 15th century to avoid persecution and the loss of her maternal grandmother’s entire Jewish family (over 1200 relatives) in World War 2 concentration camps, among them her 79 year old great grandfather and a little 7-year-old girl, also named Stella.

 Stella holds ARCT diplomas from the Toronto Conservatory of Music.
 While growing up in Saskatchewan, she had the privilege of studying with some of the best teachers at the time, including Mary Murakami (Estevan), William Moore (Regina), Lyell Gustin (Saskatoon) and Robin Harrison (Saskatoon).
 After moving to Alberta, Stella studied with Marilyn Engle (Calgary).

 Stella is now a retired member of the College of Examiners at the Toronto Conservatory and presently focuses on composition with an emphasis on choral works and solo instrumental works.
-She is the Artistic Director of the Frontenac Women’s Chorus, Kingston’s first and longest running community Women’s Choir, as well as the Artistic Director for the award winning SATB adult mixed choir, Melodia.
+She is the Artistic Director/Conductor of the Frontenac Women’s Chorus, Kingston’s first and longest running community Women’s Choir, as well as the Artistic Director/Conductor for the award winning SATB adult mixed choir, Melodia.

 Stella is a member of the Association of Canadian Women Composers (ACWC), Choral Canada, and Choirs Ontario, the Association of Canadian New Music (ACNMP) and is a past member of the National Music Festival Adjudicator’s Association.